 for the chants or the hymns that were required.
 They were not allowed to

 return home during the first five years, although they did allow Father

 Dirig a visit home during that time because his father had passed away.

 Father was ordained on June 3, 1939 after nine years of studies.
-His first Mass was at the Monastery of the Visitation in Brooklyn, and Father Cloonan preached the sermon.
-Father Dirig's Twenty-fifth Anniversary Mass was also celebrated at St. Paul's.
+His first Mass was at the Monastery of the Visitation in Brooklyn, Father Dirig's Twenty-fifth Anniversary Mass was also celebrated at St. Paul's.
 Father Edwin Dirig (a cousin) was deacon and a classmate from Philadelphia was sub-deacon.
 The Fiftieth Anniversary Mass was celebrated at St. Paul's with Father David Testa, and the Sixtieth Anniversary with Father Stephen Morris.

 first assignment he received was helping out in two or three parishes, for